ana0209/ana0209.github.io/_posts/2020-06-03-On-Product-and-Difference-of-Orthogonal-Projectors.md

 ---
 layout: post
-title: "Theorems and Proofs Regarding Product and Difference of Orthogonal Projectors"
+title: "On Product and Difference of Orthogonal Projectors"
 date: 2020-06-03
 ---